jiko/cyborgmanifesto/index.md

 that allows survival.
 Moraga's language is not 'whole'; it is self-consciously spliced, a chimera of English and Spanish, both conqueror's languages.
-But it is this chimeric monster, without claim to an original language before violation, that crafts the erode, competent, potent identities of women of colour.
+But it is this chimeric monster, without claim to an original language before violation, that crafts the erotic, competent, potent identities of women of colour.
 Sister Outsider hints at the possibility of world survival not because of her innocence, but because of her ability to live on the boundaries, to write without the founding myth of original wholeness, with its inescapable